AIQC-Hub/dmqclib/docs/source/features/profile_summary_stats5.rst

-Profile Summary Statistics 5
+Profile Summary Statistics
 =======================================

-The ``profile_summary_stats5`` feature is a profile-level feature that represents the summary statistics of specified variables.
-All observations belonging to the same profile generally have the same ``profile_summary_stats5`` feature values.
-The ``profile_summary_stats5`` feature can contain the following nine statistics:
+The ``profile_summary_stats`` feature is a profile-level feature that represents the summary statistics of specified variables.
+All observations belonging to the same profile generally have the same ``profile_summary_stats`` feature values.
+The ``profile_summary_stats`` feature can contain the following nine statistics:

 1.  **min**: minimum
 2.  **max**: maximum